amas7/weather_station_system_software_pg/raspberryPI/readme.txt

 7. Automatic Service Restart

     Note: If the Raspberry Pi shuts down and restarts, the functionalities (MQTT broker, database integration, and visualization) are services that will restart automatically.

+To access the visualization of weather data on devices connected to the same local network, go to http://<Raspberry_Pi_IP>:5000.